Fletcher-Vane baronets

 The Fletcher-Vane (previously Vane-Fletcher) baronetcy, of Hutton in the Forest in the County of Cumberland, was a title in the Baronetage of Great Britain.
-It was created on 27 June 1786 for Lionel Vane-Fletcher.
-His son, the second Baronet, was a Member of Parliament for Winchelsea and Carlisle.
+It was created on 27 June 1786 at the end of his life for the landowner Lionel Vane-Fletcher.

+His son, the 2nd Baronet, was a Member of Parliament for Winchelsea and Carlisle.
 He assumed the surname of Fletcher-Vane in lieu of Vane-Fletcher.

-The fifth Baronet was involved in the Scouting movement.
+The 5th Baronet was involved in the Scouting movement.
 The title became extinct on his death in 1934.